Nucleation and growth for the Ising model in $d$ dimensions at very low temperatures: The Metropolis dynamics

-A very efficient tool to describe the metastable behavior of a process in the low temperature regime is a hierarchical decomposition of the state space known as the cycle decomposition.
+A very efficient tool for describing the meta\-stable behavior of a process in the low temperature regime is a hierarchical decomposition of the state space known as the cycle decomposition.
 In the context of a Markov chain with finite state space evolving under a Metropolis dynamics, the cycles can be defined geometrically with the help of the energy landscape.
 Our context of infinite volume is much more complicated, but since the system is attractive, we will end up with some local problems that we handle with the finite volume techniques.
 We start by reviewing these techniques.
 Here we recall some basic facts about the cycle decomposition.
 For a complete review we refer to \cite{S4,OS3,OS2,CaCe,OS1,OV}.
-Since we are working here with a continuous--time process defined with the help of transition rates, as opposed to a discrete--time Markov chain defined with transition probabilities, we feel that it is worthwhile to present the exact formulas giving the law of exit of an arbitrary subset in this slightly different framework.
-This is the purpose of section~\ref{lawexit}.
-In section~\ref{metrosec}, we define the Metropolis dynamics and we show how to apply the formulas of section~\ref{lawexit} in this context.
-In section~\ref{cycles}, we recall the definitions of a cycle, the communication energy, the height of a set, its bottom, its depth and its boundary.
+Since we are working here with a continuous-time process defined with the help of transition rates, as opposed to a discrete-time Markov chain defined with transition probabilities, we feel that it is worthwhile to present the exact formulas giving the law of exit of an arbitrary subset in this slightly different framework.
+This is the purpose of Section~\ref{lawexit}.
+In Section~\ref{metrosec}, we define the Metropolis dynamics, and we show how to apply the formulas of Section~\ref{lawexit} to this specific dynamics.
+In Section~\ref{cycles}, we recall the definitions of a cycle, the communication energy, the height of a set, its bottom, its depth and its boundary.
 We introduce also an additional concept, called cycle compound, which turns out to be useful when analyzing the energy landscape of the Ising model.
-Apart from the notion of cycle compounds, the definitions and the results presented in this section come from the previous literature on metastability and simulated annealing, they are simply adapted to the continuous--time framework.
+Apart from the notion of cycle compounds, the definitions and the results presented in this section come from the previous literature on metastability and simulated annealing, they are simply adapted to the continuous-time framework.

-\subsection{Law of exit.}
+\subsection{Law of exit}